 When a relationship is clogged, partners feel rejected by their lover.
 They feel like they can’t get through, like their soulmate doesn’t care or like to talk about the issue.

-Ironically the more partners ignore the conflict, the more they have the same conversation over and over again.
+Ironically the more that partners ignore the conflict, the more they have the same conversation over and over again.
 It’s like a dog chasing its own tail.
 Over time soulmates become more and more entrenched in their positions and the friction between them grows.
 It may hit a point where there’s no possibility of compromise.

 Conversations turn into the perfect storm – no shared humor, affection, or appreciation.
 Just winds and rains of frustration and hurt.
 If the storm lasts long enough, people start vilifying one another.